 Organize by category

 It’s easy to lose a piece of paper – especially when you have lots of other loose documents floating around.
-Using file folders may be an age-old method to stay organized, but hey – it’s extremely effective.
+Using file folders is an age-old method to stay organized, and it’s extremely effective.
 Pick up several folders from an office supply store and label them each by category.
 Then, when you get a bill, a receipt, or an official tax document, make it a habit to put it in its place immediately.

 - Income (like a W-2 or 1099)